ROTC, Air Force

 This course may be taken prior to or during the same term.

 Building 78, Room 119, 121, 122, 123, 124

 |College:||Education and Professional Studies|

 Air Force Reserve Officer Training Corps (AFROTC) offers students a course of study leading to a commission as a Second Lieutenant in the United States Air Force.
 The student/cadet has an opportunity to explore and evaluate Air Force career opportunities while earning a college degree.
 Completion of the AFROTC curriculum is the initial step in the education of the professional officer and provides a firm understanding of basic Air Force doctrine, missions, organization and operations.

 The AFROTC program consists of two phases: the General Military Course (GMC) and the Professional Officer Course (POC).
 Each phase requires four (4) semesters of study.
 All AFROTC cadets must enroll in the lab associated with their course.
 This lab consists of a 2-hour leadership lab and a minimum of 2 approximately 1-hour physical training (PT) sessions each week (note that documentation of medical clearance using AFROTC provided forms will be required prior to authorization to participate in PT).

 General Military Course (GMC)—The Basic Course

 Students may enroll in the GMC course with no military obligation; however, students new to AFROTC must speak with a member of the UWF Air Force Department for enrollment approval and instructions.
-The GMC courses deal primarily with the various Air Force organizations and their missions as well as the history of the Air Force.
+The GMC courses deal primarily with general Air Force knowledge and the structure of the Air Force organization along with basic leadership principles and concepts.
 Communication skills are also emphasized.